nanobox-io/tag/README.md

 lit make pagodabox/tag && cp ./tag /usr/bin/tag
 ```

-So you install Tag on 3 nodes in your cluster to ensure that it can make a quorum decision (n/2+1), and you start to write a config file for Tag.
+So you install Tag on 3 nodes in your cluster to ensure that it can make a quorum decision (n/2+1), and you start to write a config file.
 Lets say that the three nodes are: Primary at 10.0.0.1, Secondary at 10.0.0.2, and Tertiary at 10.0.0.3.
 The nginx ip failover config you wrote would look like this so far (but you already knew that):

 ```bash
 tag -server -config-json '